mongo-express/mongo-express/README.md

 Limitations
 -----------

-* Requires documents to have a document._id property
+* Can only edit documents which have a document._id property
-* Cannot edit document._id property
+* Cannot edit document._id property (will be fixed soon)
+* Converts all documents from BSON to JSON when viewing (will be fixed soon)

 Screenshots